 - Screen 1 with the NPS element

-Make sure only Screen 1 is visible by default.
+Make sure Screen 1 is the default screen.

 Go to the Events panel and click Add event.